This post possibly isn’t all that relevant to any readers from abroad, but I have been thinking about it a lot recently.

 Secondly, Smartvote neglects to acknowledge how voters and politicians alike may prioritise issues.
 I may have very strong opinions on public transport, for example, but I don’t think there is one single-issue voter in the world who would vote based on cheaper bus fares!
 Despite this, each Smartvote statement is equally weighted, giving an unrealistic representation of candidates.

 Thirdly, there is virtually no accountability for most politicians on the site.
-Pretty much all the statements are very normative ones.
+Pretty much all the statements are very normative .
 I don’t think that there is anyone who doesn’t think that “home repossessions SHOULD be stopped”.
 Of course not!
-I can think of few things worse than getting turfed out of your own home.
-The reality is, though, that this may not necessarily be viable.
-By making normative statements like this, Smartvote directly favours parties that have not been in government over ones that have.
+The question is begged, however how the candidates will stop unfair repossessions.

 Opposition parties that have never been in power like can literally say whatever they want because they have zero accountability.
 They can’t exactly be blamed for hypocrisy that they have yet to commit, even if it is clear that they would renege on their election promises before the election has even taken place.
 No government can fix every issue in only five years.